eddelbuettel/lwplot/README.md

 ### Status ?

 Not bad.
-After some minimal changes, it passes `R CMD check` as `lwplot`
+After some minimal changes, it passes `R CMD check` as `lwplot`.

+And following some initial work, `reshape2` is gone. `plyr` is still in, and removing it will be quite some work.

 ### Who ?